• Skip to primary navigation

 Cheesecake Base

-I know that some people are put off by making a baked cheesecake and think that they are more difficult than their gelatine-set cousin.
+I know that some people are put off by making a baked cheesecake and think that they are more difficult than their no-bake cousin.
 Honestly, they are super easy and worth a try!

 First you'll need to preheat your oven and prep your crust.
-I baked this in a 350°F (160C Fan) oven.
+I baked this in a 350°F (155C Fan) oven.

 In a bowl, measure out the crushed biscuits, sugar and add your spices.
 In a small saucepan, melt the butter over a medium heat.
-I opted to bring this to a boil and simmered it into a browned butter for this cheesecake.
-As long as the butter is melted, it will do the job of binding the crust crumbs together to form the base.
 Pour the butter into the crushed biscuits and spices and mix until well combined.
 Tip this into a springform pan (I used a 10" or 24cm tin).
 Press into the base and about one inch up the sides.

 Once you have prepped your base, move on to the filling - which is handily a one bowl wonder!